b-mazur/phonons/README.md

 # phonons.py

-A script that reads POSCAR and OUTCAR files from VESTA package and produces VASP files with structures for specific frequency and amplitude of vibration.
+A script that reads POSCAR and OUTCAR files from VESTA package and produces VASP files with deformed structures for specific frequency and amplitude of vibration.

 ## basic usage